 Are your customer locations in major metro areas or in rural areas?
 Questions like this qualify each carrier and identify one aspect of a carrier’s business model.
 Do drivers have longer stem times to begin their routes?
-If so, an early AM delivery windows may pose a challenge to on time delivery performance.
+If so, an early AM delivery window may pose a challenge to on-time delivery performance.

-The universal KPI’s remain true: length of haul, average weight per shipment, density of each shipment and potential revenue per shipment.
-In addition to the standard package, there are deeper operational KPI’s that give you the shipper a glimpse of the carriers business and how it may align to you as a customer.
-KPI’s such as bills per stop; bills per trailer; % of Min charge shipments; % of accessorial; headhaul/backhaul adjustments; and line-haul touch points.
+The universal KPIs remain true: length of haul, the average weight per shipment, the density of each shipment and potential revenue per shipment.
+In addition to the standard package, there are deeper operational KPIs that give the shipper a glimpse of the carrier’s business and how it may align with you as a customer.
+KPIs such as bills per stop; bills per trailer; % of Min charge shipments; % of accessorial; head haul/backhaul adjustments; and line-haul touch points.

 Using the above becomes a basis to align the carrier business model with your business to give you the strongest alignment of service to your customer base.
-Profiling the carrier prior to bid discussions can deliver deeper insights into the carriers pricing model and approach, giving you a strong foundation for future negotiations.
+Profiling the carrier prior to bidding discussions can deliver deeper insights into the carrier’s pricing model and approach, giving you a strong foundation for future negotiations.